Dana Hill: 1981–1987: Breakthrough roles

-Film roles

-The producers of the 1983 movie National Lampoon's Vacation were planning a sequel, but Anthony Michael Hall declined to reprise his role as son Rusty Griswold, choosing instead to do the film Weird Science.
-The producers decided to recast the roles of both Griswold children, and so for National Lampoon's European Vacation, Hill was chosen to replace Dana Barron, the original actress who portrayed Audrey.

-Alongside George Clooney, Hill appeared as Cadet Sergeant Andrea Pritchett in Combat Academy (also known as Combat High), a 1986 film from the producers of Police Academy.
+After being as cast as Audrey Grisworld in National Lampoon's European Vacation, Hill acted in a few roles on television before quitting due to a deteriorating appearance caused by her kidneys.
+At the age of 22, an agent persuaded her to do voice acting after watching her performance in the Los Angeles stage production of Picnic.

-Voice acting
+1987–1996: Voice acting roles

 Beginning in 1987, she provided the voice for Scrappy, the orphan mouse, on eight episodes of Mighty Mouse: The New Adventures.
 She also provided the voice of Toots in the episode "The Bright Eyes Mob" for Pound Puppies.
 She was Teddy-2 in Jetsons: The Movie (1990); from 1989–1991 she voiced Buddy on the animated children's television show Disney's Adventures of the Gummi Bears, in 1991 was the voice of Tank Muddlefoot on Darkwing Duck and in 1992–1993 was the voice of Max on Goof Troop.
 She was also the speaking voice of Tim (Tom's proclaimed twin brother) in Tom and Jerry Kids.
-Her voice was featured as Jerry Mouse in Tom and Jerry: The Movie, Norton in the DIC cartoon What-a-Mess, Charles Duckman in Duckman until her death in 1996.
+Her voice was featured as Jerry Mouse in Tom and Jerry: The Movie, Norton in the DIC cartoon What-a-Mess, and Charles Duckman in Duckman until her death in 1996.
 She was also a semi-regular panelist on the 1990s version of To Tell the Truth.